 The Company was named in a lawsuit filed in October 2020 (the "Action") by Avalos y Abogados, S.C. ("Avalos"), former legal counsel for Minera Santa Remy S.A. de C.V. ("Santa Remy"), which resigned as legal counsel in January 2020.
 Avalos seeks to recover an alleged debt owing under invoices issued to Santa Remy.
 In conjunction with the lawsuit, a prejudgment garnish order was served on the Company which resulted in \$388,560 being held by the BC Supreme Court pending the outcome of the lawsuit.
 The total claim made by Avalos is \$388,480.
 This amount has been recorded in the records of the Company.
-The Board of Directors retained legal counsel and intends to vigorously defend the Action.
+The claim is pending final settlement.